 Local Vibration for Acute Muscle Pain

 Vibration may also be used directly to reduce acute muscle pain.
 Ayles et al. demonstrated that when compression was applied to muscles affected by a DOMS inducing protocol pain increased; however, when pressure and vibration was applied to the muscle pain decreased (58).
 The inhibition of muscle pain from local vibration may be more directly implied by a study by Weerakkody et al., that noted the same relationship between pain, compression and vibration as Ayles., but induced pain by injecting saline solution into a muscle (59).
 In an RCT by Guieu et al. the combination of vibration and TENS was more effective for alleviating pain (reducing pain pressure sensitivity) than either TENS or vibration alone (60).
-The combination of these two modalities is interesting, considering multiple researchers (58 – 60) have hypothesized that both TENS and vibration reduce pain via the same mechanism, the GAIT theory of pain control.
+The combination of these two modalities is interesting, considering multiple researchers (58 – 60) have hypothesised that both TENS and vibration reduce pain via the same mechanism, the GAIT theory of pain control.
 Direct application of vibration may not be considered a viable “treatment for pain” until studies have demonstrated carry-over; however, vibration may have benefits for acutely addressing muscle pain.
 Addressing acute muscle pain may aid in self-management, as direct application of local vibration is available to patients for home use with tools like the Hypervolt by Hyperice® used in on our video.

 - Pre-exercise local vibration may be protective, reducing swelling, improving range of motion and decreasing pain associated with DOMS.